GHB / GBL

 - Reduced ability to react and judge (can lead to accidents).

-Through the use of LSD, repressed thoughts or experiences can come up again.
-Fearful thoughts and panic attacks may occur (so-called “horror trip”).
+Through the use of LSD, repressed thoughts or experiences can resurface.
+Anxious thoughts or panic attacks are possible (a so-called “bad trip“).
 This is where a panicked or very confused person may hurt themselves or others.
-After consumption, it can be difficult to return to reality – perception remains distorted rrt (“stuck”).
+After LSD use it may be difficult to readjust to reality – perception may remain distorted (“HPPD”).
 When coming down, you may experience feelings of inner turmoil.

 It is unlikely that LSD causes mental illnesses such as depression, paranoia and psychosis when consumed once.
 However, it can trigger psychotic episodes in people with schizophrenia.